Green Arrow & The Canaries

 "Green Arrow & The Canaries" (also known as "Livin' in the Future") is the ninth episode of the eighth season of the American television series Arrow, based on the DC Comics character Green Arrow, revolving around billionaire playboy Oliver Queen as he returns to Starling City (later renamed Star City), after having been shipwrecked for five years, and becomes a bow-wielding, hooded vigilante who sets out to fight crime and corruption.
 It is set in the Arrowverse, sharing continuity with the other television series of the universe.
 The episode was written by showrunners Beth Schwartz and Marc Guggenheim alongside Jill Blankenship and Oscar Balderrama, and directed by Tara Miele.

 Principal cast members Juliana Harkavy, Katherine McNamara, Ben Lewis, Joseph David-Jones and Katie Cassidy appear.
 The episode is the only one not to feature series star Stephen Amell, who plays Oliver Queen / Green Arrow.
-Set in 2040, it focuses Oliver's daughter Mia Smoak joining forces with Laurel Lance and Dinah Drake to rescue a kidnapped woman.
+Set in 2040, it focuses on Oliver's daughter Mia Smoak joining forces with Laurel Lance and Dinah Drake to rescue a kidnapped woman.

 "Green Arrow & The Canaries" first aired in the United States on The CW on January 21, 2020, and was watched live by 0.89 million viewers with a 0.3/2 share among adults aged 18 to 49, marking a season high in overnight ratings.
 The episode received generally positive reviews from critics.
 Though it was developed as a backdoor pilot for a potential Arrow spin-off series named Green Arrow and the Canaries, that series was ultimately not picked up by The CW.

 Plot

 Two decades after Oliver Queen sacrificed himself to restore the multiverse, (Note: As depicted in the sixth Arrowverse crossover Crisis on Infinite Earths.) crime in Star City has been quiet.
-Oliver's daughter Mia, who has just graduated from college, lives in Queen Manor and is in a relationship with John Diggle Jr. who proposes to Mia which she accepts.
+Oliver's daughter Mia, who has just graduated from college, lives in Queen Manor and is in a relationship with John Diggle Jr., who proposes to Mia, which she accepts.

 When Helena Bertinelli's adopted daughter and socialite Bianca is abducted, Laurel Lance tells Dinah Drake, who awakened in 2040 after Oliver's funeral for unknown reasons (Note: As depicted in the series finale "Fadeout".) and that the current timeline does not remember who Dinah was, about Bianca's abduction.
 Laurel shows Dinah footage of a possible future of Star City falling back into crime if Bianca is not rescued and dies.
 A reluctant Dinah agrees to help Laurel rescue Bianca, but for Oliver rather than herself.
-Mia celebrates her proposal as a party which an alive Zoe Ramirez, her brother William, and J.J.'s ex-alcoholic brother Connor Hawke attend.
-Laurel uses a device on Mia which restores her pre-Crisis memories including J.J. being Deathstroke who had Zoe killed.
-Laurel reveals the device was created by Cisco Ramon containing J'onn J'onzz's Martian abilities.
-Laurel informs Mia of Bianca's situation which she disbelieves.
+Mia celebrates her proposal as a party, which an alive Zoe Ramirez, her brother William, and J.J.'s ex-alcoholic brother Connor Hawke attend.
+Laurel uses a device on Mia, which restores her pre-Crisis memories, including J.J. being Deathstroke, who had Zoe killed.
+Laurel reveals the device was created by Cisco Ramon, containing J'onn J'onzz's Martian abilities.
+Laurel informs Mia of Bianca's situation, which she disbelieves.
 However, Mia agrees to join upon recovering her Green Arrow training.
-Laurel plans for Mia to interrogate the Bertinelli's to gain information.
+Laurel plans for Mia to interrogate the Bertinellis to gain information.